mwcremer/dnd-bx/combined.md

 #### <a name="engineer"></a> Engineer

-Engineers plan and oversee large construction projects, such as building [***Castles or Strongholds***](#castles_or_strongholds).
+Engineers plan and oversee large construction projects, such as building [***Castles and Strongholds***](#castles_and_strongholds).
 The number of engineers required for a construction project depends on the overall cost of the building: one engineer is needed per 100,000 gp value of the project.
 Human engineers usually handle large aboveground structures, while dwarves may be hired for underground construction.

 #### <a name="navigator"></a> Navigator